 ½ cup caster sugar, extra

 Mix cornflour with some of the water to a smooth paste in a small bowl.
 Heat lemon juice, sugar, remaining water and grated rind in a saucepan.
 When boiling add cornflour mixture and stir until thickened with a wooden spatula.
 Remove from heat and mix in egg yolks and lastly butter.
-Cool a bit then push through a sieve (not essential but removes any bits of cooked egg white) and spoon evenly into the pastry case.
-The pie case should be fairly full so that the meringue sits more or less on top.
+Cool a bit then push through a sieve to remove any bits of cooked egg white and spoon evenly into the pastry case.

-With electric beaters whip egg whites with a pinch of salt until they hold soft peaks, then gradually add the extra sugar and continue whipping until you have a glossy meringue.
+With electric beaters whip the four egg whites (one left from making the pastry) with a pinch of salt until they hold soft peaks, then gradually add the extra sugar and continue whipping until you have a glossy meringue.
 Pile onto the lemon filling, covering completely so there are no gaps.
 Bake at 170°C for 10-15 minutes or until lightly browned.
 Remove from the oven and cool.
 Serve chilled.